ben-denham/labtech/docs/cookbook.md

 order to only pass necessary parts of the context to each task.

-If you are running a Lab with with `runner_backend='fork'` (the default on Linux), then you can rely on Labtech to share results and context between task processes using shared memory.
+If you are running a Lab with with `runner_backend='fork'` (the default on Linux), then you can rely on Labtech to share the context between task processes using shared memory.
+Furthermore, `runner_backend='fork-per-task'` will also share task results between processes using shared memory, but at the cost of forking a new subprocess for each task - `runner_backend='fork-per-task'` is best used when dependency task results are large (so time will be saved through memory sharing) compared to the overall number of tasks (for large numbers of tasks, forking a separate process for each may be a substantial overhead).

 ### How can I see when a task was run and how long it took to execute?